Who can help me with my planning?

 It is important to remain in control of the planning process and what results from it.
 This means remaining in control of who is invited to plan with you.
 Even if an employee of a service encourages and supports you in your own big picture, whole of life, strategic planning, you are not obliged to invite them.
 Remember, this is not service planning.
 Read more about this in Planning - a focus and starting point.

-When you are asked to plan with your Host Provider or with the Department to organise supports and services, you wish to have a trusted friend or family member with you.
+When you are asked to review your NDIS Plan, you may wish to have a trusted friend or family member with you.
 Having someone who knows your big picture plan can help you to keep control of the discussion.

 Enlisting Others